-Conditioning/Condition Number The concept of conditioning or condition numbers is a property of the mathematical problem only.
+The concept of conditioning or condition numbers is a property of the mathematical problem only.
 It is independent of the actual algorithm or method used for solving the problem.
 Thus it provides the ability to derive statements about the maximum possible quality of the numerical results.
 Consider the following example.
 We want to compute the root of a linear affine function, i.e., the intersection with the x-axis.
 The steeper the function is the better, i.e., the more accurate, we can derive the x value of the root.
-This is due to the fact that small disturbances in the function value for a steep function lead to even smaller disturbances of the corresponding x value.
-The problem is said to be well conditioned in this case.
-On the other hand, if the function is very flat already small disturbances in the y values lead to large disturbances in the position of the computed root.
+This is due to the fact that small perturbations in the function value for a steep function lead to even smaller perturbation of the corresponding x value.
+The problem is said to be x-axis well already small perturbations in the x-axis values lead to large perturbations in the position of the computed root.
 This corresponds to a very bad conditioning of the problem.
 We thus see that the conditioning may depend on both the problem and the data.

-To put this in more mathematical terms we consider the problem of evaluating y = f(x), where the function $f : D \to V$ maps the data $x \in D$ to the result $y \in V$ and $y + \Delta y = f(x + \Delta x)$ is the result for the disturbed data $x + \Delta x$.
+To put this in more mathematical terms, we consider the problem of evaluating y=f(x), where the function $f:D\to V$ maps the data $x\in D$ to the result $y\in V$ and $y+\Delta y=f(x+\Delta x)$ is the result for the perturbed data $x+\Delta x$.
 Then the relative error for optimal result to be expected is bounded as in: